 An example for a complex composed value is shown in line 2 of the composed value formula editor.
-For composed values you can use any previously defined composed value as you see in line 3 where the result of the formula in the second line is employed in the definition of the third composed value cp_val3.
+Composed value definitions can use any previously defined composed value as shown in line 3, where the result of the formula in the second line is used in the definition of the third composed value cp_val3.